alifaiyaz1120/AVL-Trees/README.md

 # AVL Tree

-## By Ali Faiyaz
-This repository contains the implementation for an AVL Tree.
+This repository contains the implementation for an AVL Tree created by Ali Faiyaz

 ## Part 1: SequenceMap Class (sequence_map.h)